GM warns some Bolt owners to park outdoors due to fire risk

 GM traced the fires to what it called a rare manufacturing defect in battery modules.
 It can cause a short in a cell, which can trigger a fire.
 Under the remedy, dealers were to install software designed to warn owners of problems, and any defective cells were to be replaced.

-Each Bolt has 288 battery cells, and engineers worked to analyze data from hundreds of thousands of cells, Flores said.
+Each Bolt has 288 battery cells, and engineers worked to analyze data from hundreds of thousands of cells, the company said.

 The recall came after the U.S. National Highway Traffic Safety Administration opened an investigation into the fires last year.
 The agency said in documents that the fires began under the rear seat while the cars were parked and unattended.

+In a statement Wednesday, the safety agency also urged people to park the cars outdoors and away from structures.

+"Vehicles should be parked outside regardless of whether the interim or final recall remedies have been completed, the agency said.

-Engineers determined the fires took place in Bolts with battery cells made at an LG Chem factory in Ochang, South Korea, from May of 2016 to May of 2019.
+Engineers determined the fires took place in Bolts with battery cells made at an LG Chem factory in Ochang, South Korea, from May 2016 to May 2019.

 Some 2019 Bolts and all 2020 and 2021 versions have cells made at an LG Chem plant in Holland, Michigan, and are not included in the recall.

 Once the final recall repairs are made, the Bolts’ full range will be restored.
-Older Bolts can go about 238 miles (383 kilometers) per charge.
+Older Bolts can go about 238 miles per charge.